jromers/k8s-ol-howto/prometheus-nfs/README.md

 # How-to: Install Prometheus & Grafana with Helm and NFS store

-In this how-to guide I’ll describe the configuration steps to setup Prometheus and Grafana to monitor the Kubernetes cluster.
-This configuration can be used in Kubernetes demos or even in small proof of concept installations where you want to have a quick installation experience.
+In this how-to guide I’ll describe the configuration steps to setup Prometheus and Grafana on an Oracle Linux on-premise Kubernetes cluster.
+I use this configuration in Kubernetes demos, workshops or even in small proof of concept installations where you want to have a quick installation experience.

 I use the following software:
-* [Oracle Linux Vagrant Boxes to build VirtualBox VMs](https://github.com/oracle/vagrant-boxes) for a 3-node Kubernetes cluster
+* [Oracle Linux Vagrant Boxes](https://github.com/oracle/vagrant-boxes) to build 3-node Kubernetes cluster
 * [Helm](https://docs.helm.sh/) to install Kubernetes applications
-* [NFS Client Provisioner}(https://github.com/helm/charts/tree/master/stable/nfs-client-provisioner) using an external NFS server
+* [NFS Client Provisioner](https://github.com/helm/charts/tree/master/stable/nfs-client-provisioner) using an external NFS server
 * [Prometheus Operator](https://github.com/coreos/prometheus-operator) for Kubernetes

 ## Prerequisites